warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 walletAddress = await arweave.wallets.jwkToAddress(wallet);
 ```

 In order for tests to be working we need to generate a wallet which will be connected to the contract and therefore responsible for signing the transactions.
 We also need to get its address.
 We do it using ArweaveJS SDK.
-I advice you to read [this documentation of wallets](https://github.com/ArweaveTeam/arweave-js#wallets-and-keys).
+We advise you to read [this documentation of wallets](https://github.com/ArweaveTeam/arweave-js#wallets-and-keys).

 We also need to fund the wallet with some tokens.
 Head to [redstone-academy-pst/challenge/utils/\_helpers.ts](https://github.com/redstone-finance/redstone-academy/tree/main/redstone-academy-pst/challenge/utils/_helpers.ts) and write this asynchronous helper function.